Area man's memoir helped heal Vietnam War trauma

 Younger cousins thought it was funny to see Copenhaver drop to the ground and roll himself into a ball when they popped an air-filled paper bag behind his back.

-“My dad and grandfather had to take them aside and explain that I had shell shock, as it was called in the world wrs,” he said.
+“My dad and grandfather had to take them aside and explain that I had shell shock, as it was called in the world wars,” he said.

 Today, Copenhaver still reacts to loud noises, tensing up for a minute before relaxing.